Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Conclusion

 \section{Conclusion}

-In this paper we introduced and benchmarked the empirical cross gramian for MIMO systems and the (empirical) joint gramian for parameter and combined state and parameter reduction.
-The empirical cross gramian allows a state reduction of linear and nonlinear symmetric systems\footnote{For a transfer of the symmetry classification to nonlinear systems see \cite{ionescu11}}.
-Even though all presented methods for parameter and combined reduction allow a more swift optimization with a relative error of the same order as the full order systems, the (empirical) joint gramian produces a lower error for linear systems and is the fastest option for symmetric non-partitionable systems.
-The numerical experiments have shown that gramian-based combined reduction is already profitable for a single inversion, due to the total time of each method undercutting the full order inversion.
-For recurring Bayesian inversions, in which many data sets are fit to the same model, the reduced model can be reused, since the reduction is only based on the prior distribution.
+In this paper the empirical cross gramian for MIMO systems and the empirical joint gramian for parameter and combined state and parameter reduction have been introduced and benchmarked.
+The empirical cross gramian allows a state reduction of linear and nonlinear systems\footnote{For a transfer of the symmetry classification to nonlinear systems see \cite{ionescu11}}.
+The empirical joint gramian not only enables cross-gramian-based parameter reduction, but also an efficient combined state and parameter reduction.
+Both, the empirical cross gramian and the empirical joint gramian have been shown to be a viable alternative to balanced truncation and balancing-based combined reduction approaches.

-Further research has to be conducted on applying the empirical cross gramian to nonlinear or non-symmetric systems.
+Further research has to be conducted on two-sided projections and error bounds for the reduced order models as well as on applying the empirical cross gramian to nonlinear or non-symmetric systems.
 Existing extensions for non-symmetric systems are generalizing the symmetry constraint to orthogonal symmetry \cite{abreu86} or embedding into a symmetric system \cite{sorensen01}.

 The empirical cross gramian for MIMO systems completes the set of empirical gramians for state reduction, while the joint gramian completes the body of parameter identification gramians and enables combined reduction without balancing.